Conflux-Chain/conflux-documentation/docs/general/faq/Errors/cfx_sendTransaction-errors.md

 }
 ```

-For both cases, the transaction has already been sent to the transaction pool.
-If you want to update or replace it, you can use the same nonce, modify the corresponding field, and resend it with a higher gasPrice value.
+**Solution:** The transaction has already been sent to the transaction pool.
+To update or replace it, use the same nonce, modify the corresponding field, and resend it with a higher gasPrice value.

-### using a too large nonce
+### Using a too large nonce

-The nonce for sending a transaction cannot be too large for the user's current nonce.
-If it exceeds 2000, the following error will be found:

 ```js
 {